Technical Architecture

 Sessions as prepaid budgets on Cortensor.

-How each Bardiel call consumes budget from a session.
+How each Bardiel call consumes budget from a given session.

 How Virtual / ACP / ERC-8004 hosts can:

-decide who pays (buyer, marketplace, or infra sponsor).
+Decide who pays (buyer, marketplace, infra sponsor, or a mix).

-Use this page when you need to understand who pays for what, and how to keep Bardiel online and funded without exposing end users to miner/gas details.
+Use this page when you need to understand who pays for what, and how to keep Bardiel online and funded without exposing end users directly to miners, gas, or raw network complexity.

 ACP

-Covers how Bardiel plugs into ACP specifically in the Virtual ecosystem:
+Covers how Bardiel plugs into ACP inside the Virtual ecosystem.

-Bardiel as an optional Execution Oracle for high-trust jobs.
+Bardiel as an optional Execution Oracle for high-trust ACP jobs.

-Bardiel as a pre-settlement Validation Oracle before ACP evaluators and payouts.
+Bardiel as a pre-settlement Validation Oracle that runs before ACP evaluators and payouts.

 Clarifies the boundary: